Real estate farming is often misunderstood and only reduced to geographic farming.

 Ideally, you focus on the lead generation method where the group of buyer or seller prospects can best be reached.

-The latter also informs the messaging, including the sales copy (my article) you want to use.
+The latter also informs the messaging, including the sales copy you want to use.

 So finally, working out a real estate farming strategy and plan is pretty similar if not the same as working out a real estate marketing plan (my article), as you will see in the following eight steps: